ERNESTINE1990/PHONEPE-TRANSACTION-INSIGHTS/README.md

 * Major urban districts like Bangalore Urban, Mumbai Suburban, and Hyderabad see very high per capita transaction rates.

-* Some Tier 2 and Tier 3 cities are showing rapid growth (~25%-30% YoY), indicating increasing digital adoption.

 4. Categories of Transactions: